Conversion API Set Up

 Duplication between Pixel and Conversion API

 If you hope to deduplicate conversions between Pixel and Conversion API requests, we have conversion_id as the deduplication key.
-The deduplication only happens at the SET level.
-In other words, to deduplicate between pixel and CAPI requests, an advertiser has to use the same SET event in both pixel and CAPI requests, in addition to using the same conversion_id.
+The deduplication only happens at the event level.
+In other words, to deduplicate between pixel and CAPI requests, an advertiser has to use the same event in both pixel and CAPI requests, in addition to using the same conversion_id.
 Deduplication can only happen to events that are received within a 48h time frame